Buying Opinions: Preliminary Results

-Therefore, in every state $k = 1, \dots, n$, and every $j = 1, \dots, m$, we can write $t^k_j = t^k_m + X^k\left(j,m\right)$.
-We have established \begin{proposition} The principal's problem of optimally inducing a distribution over posteriors reduces to an $n$-variable optimization problem, where $n$ is the number of states.
-The principal fixes a benchmark message $m$, then chooses $\left(t_{m}^{k}\right)_{m}^{k}$, $k = 1, \dots, n$; the payoff to the agent from sending message $m$ in each state $k$. \end{proposition} That is, optimality allows us to reduce transfers to a single variable for each state.
+Consequently, the principal's problem of optimally inducing a distribution over posteriors reduces to an \(n\)-variable optimization problem, where \(n\) is the number of states.
+For each state $k$, the principal fixes a benchmark message $j\left(k\right)$, then chooses $\left(t_{j\left(k\right)}^{k}\right)_{k = 1}^{n}$; the payoff to the agent from sending message $j\left(k\right)$ in state $k$. \end{theorem}

+Theorem \ref{dramatic} is reminiscent of the standard result that truthtelling only identifies relative payments in adverse selection settings.
+Here; however, the relative incentives are pinned down jointly by the optimality of the desired distribution \emph{ex ante} and truthful reporting \emph{ex interim}.
+As part \ref{fci1} of Lemma \ref{fcontrimp} states, incentive compatibility for the agent requires that the value function of the agent, $W$, intersects the concavifying hyperplane at the support points of the distribution over posteriors the contract aims to implement.
+Such a hyperplane pins down the transfers in each state for each posterior in the support of the agent's learning.
+Consequently, the principal's problem is equivalent to one of choosing a hyperplane, which is an \(n\)-variable optimization problem.\footnote{Framed in this manner, this theorem is closely related to Lemma 2 in \cite{caplin2022rationally}, which states that when constructing a decision problem the tangent hyperplane is arbitrary.}